hongtaoh/c101/README.md

-# This is the Friday Discussion section with HOngtao Hao for MSCH-C101.
+This is the Friday Discussion section with Hongtao Hao for MSCH-C101 at Indiana University Bloomington.